LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/quiz-03.md

     - Cover your mouth with your handkerchief
 4. What is social distancing?
     - Do not speak to your friends
-    + Do not get closer than 1 metre from other people
+    + Do not get closer than 1 metre to other people
     - Do not walk your dog in your garden
 5. Who should be self-isolated in the pandemic?
     + Anyone with suspected COVID-19